Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 The sections following provides more details.

-## Get authorization token
+### Get authorization token
-To access the REST endpoint, you need a valid OAuth token.
+To access the REST endpoint, you need a valid authorization token.
 To get this token, you must first have a subscription key from the Speech API, as described [here](GetStartedREST##Prerequisites).
 Then you can send a POST request to the token service with the subscription key, and receives in the response the access token back as a JSON Web Token (JWT), which is passed through in the Speech request header.

 > [!NOTE]
 > The token has an expiry of 10 minutes.
 Please see the Authentication(How-to/how-to-authentication) section for how to renew the token.